deviodigital/leafly-reviews-wordpress-plugin/README.md

 [View the write up here](https://robertdevore.com/leafly-reviews-wordpress-plugin/)

+This plugin is also available from the official WordPress repository.

+You can download it through your dashboard, or by going to the [Leafly Reviews plugin page](https://wordpress.org/plugins/leafly-reviews)

 ### Adding your APP ID and KEY

 Once you install this plugin, you'll notice a new options page in your WordPress dashboard under the Settings section, titled "Leafly Reviews".